List of Kandyan monarchs: History of Kandyan Monarchs

 The kingdom of Kandy was originally a principality of the kingdom of Kotte, until Senasammata Vikramabahu declared Kandy an independent state in 1469, establishing himself as its first king.
 However, the kingdom was later conquered by Rajasinghe I of Sitawaka in 1581, marking the end of the first phase of the kingdom under the Siri Sangha Bo dynasty.
-In 1592, Vimaladharmasuriya I reestablished the kingdom with his Dinaraja dynasty, earning him the title of the Kandyan Kingdom's second founder.
+In 1592, Vimaladharmasuriya I reestablished the kingdom with his dynasty, earning him the title of the Kandyan Kingdom's second founder.
 During his reign, Kandy became a major political power and the sole successor of Sri Lanka's ancient Anuradhapura, Polonnaruwa, and Kotte kingdoms.
 The Dinaraja dynasty handed over the kingdom to the Nayakkar Dynasty in 1739 due to a lack of successors, ending the second phase of the kingdom.
 The Nayakkar Dynasty, which began with Sri Vijaya Rajasinha, was seen as a great religious revival by the people, but the last king of this dynasty, Sri Wickrama Rajasinghe's reign witnessed the gradual decline of the kingdom, leading to the abolition of the king's position in the kingdom in 1815.
 This resulted in the absorption of the kingdom into the British Empire and marked the end of the Sinhalese Monarchy that had started back in 437 BC.

 Authority and Governance of the Kandyan Monarch

 The King of Kandy was the supreme ruler of the Kingdom of Kandy.
 His power was absolute and supreme, and while his ministers could offer advice, they could not control his will.
 The King held the authority to make peace and war, enact laws and regulations, and enforce the death penalty.

+The king exercises both civil and criminal judicial authority, either in original jurisdiction or in appeal.
+The actions of the government are believed to be guided by the customs and traditions of the kingdom.
+Consultation with the main chiefs and frequently the leading priests is customary before significant changes are implemented or during public affairs discussions.
+Many state officials are responsible for the king's authority, including the three Adikarams, known as Adikars, who are the main officers involved in the administration of public affairs.
+The Desaves, or provincial governors, were primarily located below the mountains of the kingdom of Kandy, while the Rate Mahatmeyo or governors of smaller districts were above the mountains.
+The Kandyan chiefs and all other subjects show respect to the king by making obeisance with three prostrations and communicate with him on their knees.